How Your Donation Makes a Difference

 We require a minimum of $70,000 USD to get this off the ground, and are aiming to work on this together with you.

-Rainbow Centre is a registered charity with the Registry of Societies and an Institution of a Public Character under the Charities Act.
+Established in 1987, Rainbow Centre is a registered charity and Institution of a Public Character.